• Home

 Proper Care of Cherokee Purple Tomato Plants

 Start seeds at least 8 weeks before the last frost date.
 Cherokee Purples are relatively slow in gestation and will grow slowly (even in good potting soil) for the first three or four weeks after sprouting.
-Seedlings purchased from a greenhouse should be kept indoors for a week or so and hardened.
-When small, Cherokees are very susceptible to climate issues (too much sun, cold, etc) and should be protected.
+The best way to start seedlings purchased from a greenhouse is to keep them indoors for a week or so for hardening.
+When small, Cherokee purple heirloom tomatoes are very susceptible to climate issues (too much sun, cold, etc) and should be protected.

-Pinch off early shoots to encourage rooting and strong stem growth.
-Be sure they’re watered regularly and that a side dressing of light fertilizer or compost is added every 30-45 days.
+Pinch off early side shoots (known as suckers) from the main stem to encourage rooting and strong stem growth.
+Be sure cherokee tomatoes are watered regularly and that a side dressing of light fertilizer, compost or organic matter is added every 30-45 days.
 Use an evenly balanced fertilizer if your soil began with a high nitrogen content (as recommended).

 When to Harvest Cherokee Purple Tomatoes

-For most growers, it will take at least 80 days to reach harvest, but as with many heirlooms, your Cherokee Purples are not likely to all ripen at once, but will often self-stagger the harvest over a week or two.
-Pick the tomatoes when they are large, and have a strong purple hue amongst their deep red background.
-Their shoulders usually remain green, but may get lighter in color when ripe.
+For most growers, it will take at least 80 days to reach maturity and be ready to harvest, but as with many heirloom varieties of tomatoes, your Cherokee Purples are not likely to all ripen at once, but will often self-stagger the harvest over a week or two.
+Pick the ripe fruit when they are large, and have a strong, deep purple hue amongst their red background.
+Their shoulders usually remain green, but the green shoulders may get lighter in color when ripe.

 Saving Cherokee Purple Tomato Seeds